 Kimberley Intino, M.S., CAWA, President/CEO

-Ms. Intino has been an animal welfare professional for 25 years and is currently President/CEO at the Humane Society of Washington County.
+Ms. Intino has been an animal welfare professional for over 25 years and President/CEO at the Humane Society of Washington County since July 2014.

 Kim most recently served as Deputy Director of Development at Action on Smoking & Health in Washington, DC.
 Prior to that, she worked eight years at The Humane Society of the United States (HSUS) as Manager of the Animal Services Consultation program and then as Director of Shelter Services.

-Kim’s overall experience includes shelter management and operations, fundraising, legislation, animal care and veterinary assistance, and animal cruelty and disaster response.
+Kim’s overall experience includes non-profit management, fundraising, legislation, animal care and veterinary assistance, and emergency response to large-scale animal cruelty and natural disasters.

 Throughout her career, Kim has worked in animal shelters as an animal care supervisor, development officer, and executive director.
-Additionally, she has worked in zoos as a zookeeper, area manager, and director of public relations, marketing and development.
-She has served as adjunct faculty at the university level, developing and teaching courses on humane education and wildlife in shelters, and has also been a freelance animal welfare consultant and guest speaker for several school, service, and professional groups.
+Additionally, she has worked in zoos as a zookeeper, department manager, and director of public relations, marketing and development.
+She has served as adjunct faculty at the university level, developing and teaching courses on humane education and wildlife in animal shelters, and has also been a freelance animal welfare consultant and guest speaker for several school, service, and professional groups, both nationally and internationally.

 Kim is a Certified Animal Welfare Administrator, holds a Master of Science degree in Human Resources Management, a Bachelor of Arts degree in Psychobiology and English, and a certificate in Non-Profit Management from George Mason University and the Association of Zoos and Aquariums.